OpenAPITools/openapi-generator/README.md

 For old releases, please refer to the [**Release**](https://github.com/OpenAPITools/openapi-generator/releases) page.

+For decomissioned generators/libraries/frameworks, please refer to [the "Decommission" label](https://github.com/OpenAPITools/openapi-generator/issues?q=label%3ADecommission+is%3Amerged+) in the pull request page.

 ## [1.2 - Artifacts on Maven Central](#table-of-contents)

 You can find our released artifacts on maven central: